‘Young And The Restless’ Spoilers: Jack Throws Nikki Out, Jordan Exposes Hilary, And Scott & Abby Team Up

 According to SheKnows Soaps, Victoria (Amelia Heinle) will ask her mother to join her for Thanksgiving at the ranch.
 Young and the Restless spoilers state that Nikki (Melody Thomas Scott) will thank her for thinking of her and lets her know that Jack (Peter Bergman) asked her to come to his home.
 Nikki laughs and says that she always declined Jack’s invitation since Dina (Marla Adams) will be at his house.

 Young and the Restless spoilers tease that Mariah (Camryn Grimes) and Sharon (Sharon Case) catch up at Crimson Lights.
-Sharon reveals that Scott (Daniel Hall)has been having nightmares and she is worried about him.
+Sharon reveals that Scott (Daniel Hall) has been having nightmares and she is worried about him.
 Abby (Melissa Ordway) arrives as Sharon was saying how awful it must have been to be trapped in the storage unit.
 Without thinking, Abby snaps at Sharon.
 She immediately felt terrible and apologizes to her.

 At the Abbott house, Ashley (Eileen Davidson) and Jack reflect on their childhood.
 Young and the Restless spoilers state that Jack suggests they get everyone together and tell the whole family.
 He doesn’t want to tell Dina, which Ashley thinks is a bad idea.